 - Rai stage II: lymphocytosis occurs with an enlarged spleen.
 An enlarged liver and/or enlarged lymph nodes may be present.
 RBC and platelet counts are either normal or slightly below normal.

-- Rai stage III: lymphocytosis occurs with anaemiaWhere the number of red blood cells have dropped.
-This can make people feel tired, breathless and unwell and affects how the body fights infection (low RBCs).
+- Rai stage III: lymphocytosis occurs with anaemiaa condition where there aren't enough red blood cells in the blood, causing fatigue, weakness and pale skin and affecting how the body responds to infection (low RBCs).
 An enlarged spleen, liver, and lymph nodes may be present.
 Platelet counts are normal or slightly below normal.

-- Rai stage IV: lymphocytosis occurs with thrombocytopenia (low platelet count).
+- Rai stage IV: lymphocytosis occurs with thrombocytopenialow levels of platelets in the blood (low platelet count).
 Anaemia and enlarged liver, spleen, and/or lymph nodes may be present.

 The Rai staging system is mainly used in the United States, but some doctors in Australia may use this system.